lighthall-lab/lab-manual/resources.md

       - This directory should always be a local git repository pointed to a remote repository `origin` on the [Lab GitHub](https://github.com/lighthall-lab/)
     - `derivatives`
       - All analysis files, intermediary data transformations, figures, etc., should go here.
-      - Data pipelines should only **ever** write data into this folder or its subfolders, and should be kept well-organized and tidy just as the `code` is.
+      - Data pipelines should only **ever** write data into this folder or its subfolders, and it should be kept well-organized and tidy just as the `code` is.

 ## University, College, and Department Resources